Boswellia serrata extract supplement side effects, benefits, herbal supplement review, research studies, uses with curcumin and medicinal properties

 Boswellia serrata extract for the treatment of collagenous colitis.
 A double-blind, randomized, placebo-controlled, multicenter trial.

 Int J Colorectal Dis.
-2007; Madisch A, Miehlke S, Eichele O, Bethke B, Kuhlisch E, Bästlein E, Wilhelms G, Morgner A, Wigginghaus B, Stolte M. Medical Department I, Technical University Hospital, Dresden, Germany.
+2007; Madisch A, Miehlke S, Eichele O, Bethke B, Kuhlisch E, Bästlein E, Wilhelms G, Morgner A, Wigginghaus B. Medical Department I, Technical University Hospital, Dresden, Germany.

-The objective of this study was to investigate the effect of Boswellia serrata extract on symptoms, quality of life, and histology in patients with collagenous colitis.
+The objective of this study done at Technical Universtiy Hospital in Dresden, Germany was to investigate the effect of Boswellia extract on symptoms, quality of life, and histology in patients with collagenous colitis.
 Patients with chronic diarrhea and histologically proven collagenous colitis were randomized to receive either oral Boswellia serrata extract 400 mg three times daily for 6 weeks or placebo.
 Complete colonoscopy and histology were performed before and after treatment.
 Our study suggests that Boswellia serrata extract might be clinically effective in patients with collagenous colitis.

 Phytomedicine.
 2003; Kimmatkar N, Thawani V, Hingorani L. MS Orthopedics, Indira Gandhi Medical College, Nagpur, India.

 Boswellia serrata tree is commonly found in India.
 The therapeutic value of its gum (guggulu) has been known.
 It posses good anti-inflammatory, anti-arthritic and analgesic activity.
-A randomized double blind placebo controlled crossover study was conducted to assess the efficacy, safety and tolerability of Boswellia serrata Extract in 30 patients of osteoarthritis of knee, 15 each receiving active drug or placebo for eight weeks.
-After the first intervention, washout was given and then the groups were crossed over to receive the opposite intervention for eight weeks.
+A randomized double blind placebo controlled crossover study was conducted to assess the efficacy, safety and tolerability of Boswellia Extract in 30 patients of osteoarthritis of knee.
 All patients receiving the herbal treatment reported decrease in knee pain, increased knee flexion and increased walking distance.
 The frequency of swelling in the knee joint was decreased.
 Radiologically there was no change.
 The observed differences between drug treated and placebo being statistically significant, are clinically relevant.
-Boswellia serrata Extract was well tolerated by the subjects except for minor gastrointestinal symptoms.
+Boswellia Extract was well tolerated by the subjects except for minor gastrointestinal symptoms.
 Boswellia serrata Extract is recommended in the patients of osteoarthritis of the knee with possible therapeutic use in other arthritis.

 Boswellia serrata review